About COMP303 LIBBIs

 "Subject and Discipline Related Research"

 Required for all Composition 303 and Honors 303 students.

 After the LIBBI you should be able to:

 - Identify subject-specific tools in a variety of medium.

-- Identify keywords and subject terms for ethical and world view articles and resources.
+- Identify keywords and subject terms for ethical and world view resources.

 - Evaluate search results for relevancy, accuracy and authority.